kissofjudase23/Doc-DSA/coding_interview.md

                 else:
                     top = stack[-1]
                     # top.right != prev_traverse means top.right has not traversed yet
-                    if top.right and top.right != prev_traverse:
+                    if top.right and top.right is not prev_traverse:
                         cur = top.right

                     else: